ballerina-platform/module-ballerinax-java.jms/docs/spec/spec.md

 ### 7.1.
 Configuration

-When initializing a `jms:Listener`, following configurations can be provided.
+When initializing a `jms:Listener`, the following configurations can be provided.
 ```ballerina
 # Message listener configurations.
 #